nnassili-z0/life-style-mlops/README.md

 # Life Style MLOps Project

 ## 🧠 Project Overview
 This project demonstrates a full MLOps Level 1 pipeline using the Life Style dataset from Kaggle.
-It covers automated data ingestion, preprocessing, model training, experiment tracking, CI/CD, deployment, and monitoring — all built with open-source tools and Databricks integration.
+It implements an end-to-end automated ML workflow for predicting calories burned based on lifestyle factors, covering data ingestion, preprocessing, model training, evaluation, and model registration with MLflow.
+The pipeline uses Apache Airflow for orchestration, Scikit-learn for modeling, and integrates with Databricks for advanced analytics.

 ## 🏗️ Architecture
 The pipeline includes:
 - Automated ETL with Airflow
+- Data preprocessing with imputation and encoding
+- Model training (RandomForest Regressor) and evaluation
-- Experiment tracking with MLflow
+- Experiment tracking and model registration with MLflow
-- CI/CD with GitLab
+- Containerized execution with Docker
-- Model registry and deployment via Databricks or Kubernetes
-- Monitoring with Prometheus and Grafana
+- Integration with Databricks for scalable compute

 ## 🛠️ Tech Stack
-- **Version Control**: GitLab
-- **CI/CD**: GitLab CI/CD
 - **Orchestrator**: Apache Airflow
+- **Data Processing**: Pandas, Pandera (validation)
+- **ML Framework**: Scikit-learn (RandomForest Regressor)
-- **Model Registry**: MLflow
+- **Model Tracking**: MLflow
-- **Compute**: Databricks
+- **Compute**: Databricks (optional)
-- **Serving**: Kubernetes / Databricks
-- **Monitoring**: Prometheus + Grafana
-- **Container Registry**: DockerHub
-- **Feature Store**: Optional (Feast or Databricks Feature Store)
+- **Containerization**: Docker Compose
+- **Data Source**: Kaggle API

 ## 🚀 Setup Instructions
 1. Clone the repository: